wfailla/un-orchestrator/orchestrator/README.md

 updating, destroying a VNF), including the operations needed to attach those ports to the running vSwitch.

-Currently it supports network functions as (KVM) VMs, Docker and DPDK processes, although only a subset of them can be available depending on the chosen vSwitch.
+Currently it supports network functions as (KVM) VMs, Docker, DPDK processes and native functions, although only a subset of them can be available depending on the chosen vSwitch.
 If you are interested to add the support for a new hypervisor, please check the file [compute_controller/README.md](compute_controller/README.md).